Many times during the course of my life I people have asked me where have I learned the basic chess rules.

 "His Majesty" is the only piece in the game that cannot be captured or "taken".
 When opponent's piece attacks the square where the King is located, it is called "check".
 When faced with the check, the King is forced to move away.

 In the diagram above the queen check the king.
 The king has to move away, on a square not under the control of the queen.

 The main goal of the chess game is to give such a check, which leaves the opponent's King immovable.
 Such a check is therefore called CHECKMATE.
 Especially relevant for beginner are basic checkmates, such as queen checkmate, whose basis form is given in the diagram below (for details about queen checkmate, CHECK this post).

-Due to the queen influence (red arrows) on possible squares where king can move (yellow arrows) the check by the queen ( green arrow) is called checkmate.
+Due to the queen influence (green arrows) on possible squares where king can move (red arrows, red squares) the check by the queen ( green arrow) is called checkmate.
 Therefore, White wins the game.

 Finally, it is also possible to reach such a position, in which every possible square of the king movement is attacked by opponent's pieces.
 If there are no other pieces beside the king, the player is unable to move, and the game is therefore drawn.

 The chess expression is that the King is STALEMATED.

 The diagram below shows one example of a stalemate.

 Due to the fact that every neighbouring King square is covered by the White pieces (green arrows), Black King doesn't have a safe square to move to.

 Finally, last, but not the least, the pawn.
 An ordinary soldier at the battlefield is often considered as a "cannon fodder", since he is often sacrificed in the opening.
 It is so well known, that even chess movies acknowledge that fact.